aroemers/crustimoney/README.md

 ```

 To capture a node during parsing, it must be "named", such as `:node` or `:child-node` in above example.
-This is done by wrapping a parser with `combinators/with-name` (or by other means, depending on the grammar type).
+This is done by wrapping a parser with `with-name` (or by other means, depending on the grammar type).
 Results without a name are filtered out, though its named children are kept.
 The root node can be nameless (`nil`).

-On unsuccessful parses, a set of errors is returned, which has the following structure:
+On failed parses, a set of errors is returned, which has the following structure:

 ```clj
 #{{:key :expected-literal, :at 10, :detail {:literal "foo"}}